Policy Creation

 };

-For a Permit statement, if the location is set, the policy will permit user access when (in addition to the other options) the user’s location is either in or not in a specified country.
+For a Permit statement, if the location is set, the policy allows user access when (in addition to the other options) the user’s location is either in or not in a specified country.

-For a Forbid statement, if the location is set, the policy will prohibit user access when (in addition to the other options) the user’s location is either in or not in a specified country.
+For a Forbid statement, if the location is set, the policy prohibits user access when (in addition to the other options) the user’s location is either in or not in a specified country.

 For example, the following Forbid statement stops all user access when the user is located in Sweden.